TheConstructRIT/Machine-Swipe-System/docs/DesignDoc.md

 #### Unit Testing
 Unit testing is done with the "PyUnit" / unittest framework.
 Tests are contained in the `tests` directory.
-Code coverage isn't measured, but will be investigated soon.